permguard/permguard/site/content/docs/0.0.x/policy-as-code/cedar/authz-model.md

   noindex: false # false (default) or true
 ---

-This section specifies the `Cedar` **AuthZ Manifest** override.
-If no specific override is provided, the generic AuthZ Model specification applies.
+This section specifies the **Cedar** `AuthZ Manifest` override.

+> If no specific override is provided, the generic `AuthZ Manifest` specification applies.